2014 Hooding Instructions for Students

 All MEDICAL students (including MD/PhD, MD/MPH and MD/MSCR students) will be hooded for their MD degree by:

 Dr. Peter Gliatto, Associate Dean for Undergraduate Medical Education and Student Affairs and

 Dr. Reena Karani, Associate Dean for Undergraduate Medical Education and Curricular Affairs.

-MD/PhD students will be hooded for the MD degree by Yasmin Hurd, PhD, MD/PhD Program Director.
+MD/PhD students will be hooded for the MD degree by Eric Nestler, MD, PhD, MD/PhD Program Director.

 All GRADUATE (PhD, PhD CR, MD/PhD, MSBS, MSGC, MSCR, CRTP and MPH) students will be hooded for their graduate degree by: